-Entering PhD students need undergraduate preparation in mathematics, including advanced calculus or mathematical analysis (similar to MTH 265), a course in linear and/or matrix algebra (similar to MTH 165), and a year of probability and statistics (similar to STT 201 and STT 203).
+Entering PhD students should have a strong background mathematics, including three semesters of calculus (through multivariable calculus), a course in linear and/or matrix algebra, and a year of probability and mathematical statistics.
 Basic courses in computer science and/or biology are also required.
-A course in statistical methods is also recommended; however, promising students may make up deficiencies after matriculation.
+A course in real analysis is encouraged; a course in statistical methods is also recommended.
+Promising students may make up deficiencies after matriculation.
 Formal course and examination requirements for students in the BCB concentration are essentially the same as those for students in the traditional program, with the main differences being in the courses taken in areas IV-VII (with a heavier focus on courses related to bioinformatics and computational biology) and in the material covered on the written examination (advanced part).